 The Phalombe Licence covers an area of 849.1 square kilometers ("sq km") in southeast Malawi, within which Songwe Hill is the main development target and features carbonatite hosted rare earth mineralization.
 Songwe Hill was subject to historic exploration programs during the late 1980s.
-Lancaster BVI was awarded the licence by the Malawi Government on January 21, 2010 and subsequently renewed it, with the most recent renewal on January 21, 2019 being for a further 2 years to January 21, 2021.
+Lancaster BVI was awarded the licence by the Malawi government on January 21, 2010 and subsequently renewed it, with the most recent renewal on January 21, 2019 being for a further two years to January 21, 2021.
+The Company has applied for retention licences in place of the exploration licence.
+There has been an administrative delay in granting retention licences due to the change of Government in Malawi in May 2020.
+The Phalombe License is in good standing and the Company is currently waiting for documentation to be issued.

 The geological units of significance with respect to rare earth mineralization in the Phalombe Licence are intrusions and lavas of the Jurassic/Cretaceous Chilwa Alkaline Province, in which carbonatites are widely present.
-In addition to the large carbonatitic intrusion at Songwe Hill, numerous smaller carbonatites occur throughout the Province and include dykes, sheets, and volcanic systems such as Nkalonje, which also occurs within the Phalombe Licence area.
+In addition to the large carbonatite intrusion at Songwe Hill, numerous smaller carbonatites occur throughout the Province and include dykes, sheets, and volcanic systems such as Nkalonje, which also occurs within the Phalombe Licence area.